jchenedu/Lab7/README.md

 # Lab7

-Files included are the Makefile and its HelloWorld.cpp dependency file.
+Files included are the Makefile and its hello.cpp dependency file.

 ## Commands